Inflation Reduction Act may have little impact on inflation

 The Inflation Reduction Act’s energy provisions could also create savings, though the amounts are likely to be much smaller.

-The bill will also provide a $7,500 tax credit for new purchases of electric vehicles, though most EVs won’t qualify because the legislation requires them to include batteries with U.S. materials.
+The bill will provide a $7,500 tax credit for new purchases of electric vehicles, though most EVs won’t qualify because the legislation requires them to include batteries with U.S. materials.

 And the legislation also significantly expands a tax credit for homeowners who invest in energy-efficient equipment, from a one-time $500 credit to $1,200 that a homeowner could claim each year.
 Vincent Barnes, senior vice president for policy at the Alliance to Save Energy, said this would allow homeowners to make new energy-efficient investments over several years.

-But for all Americans, including those who aren’t homeowners, the savings will likely be smaller.
+But for all Americans, including those who aren’t homeowners, the impact will likely be limited.
 The Rhodium Group estimates that by 2030 the bill’s provisions will save households an average of up to $112 a year as gas and electricity becomes cheaper as more Americans drive EVs and houses become more energy- efficient.